 The riverside town of Easkey is predominantly known for its great trout and salmon fishing, but internationally it’s also becoming popular for great surf and is home to not one, but two reef breaks.
 A major attraction to visiting surfers it the way the incoming ocean breaks over rocks rather than on sand, creating vast waves which are hollow and faster than the average beach break.
 The Irish Surfing Association has its headquarters on the town’s Main Street.

 The long sandy beach at Enniscrone stretches over a vast area of shoreline and offers exhilarating breaks to surfers of all levels.
 There are two surf schools on the beach offering lessons and equipment hire to experienced and wannabe surfers.

-Book your stay at the Radisson Blu Hotel & Spa, Sligo for the best experience!
+Book your stay at the Radisson Blu Hotel & Spa, Sligo for the best surfing experience in Ireland!

 Psst!
 Looking for another great surfing destination?
 Discover Stavanger, Norway.